This article includes links which we may receive compensation for if you click, at no cost to you.

 The competitive rates CIT bank offers make it a top choice for anyone looking to earn interest on their savings.

-With CIT Bank’s Premier high-yield savings accounts, you get 1.55% APY with a minimum opening deposit of only $100.
-The money market account offers 1.85% APY, again with a minimum opening deposit of $100, while certificates of deposit offer up to 1.85% APY for an 18-month term.
+With CIT Bank’s Savings Builder high-yield savings account, you get up to 1.75% APY with a minimum opening deposit of only $100.
+The money market account offers 1.80% APY, again with a minimum opening deposit of $100, while certificates of deposit offer up to 1.86% APY.

-It’s worth mentioning that CIT Bank also offers CD options with more flexibility.
+It’s worth mentioning that CIT Bank also offers CD options with flexibility.

-Because CDs are low-risk investments designed to be long-term, it’s not uncommon to have to be penalized for withdrawing your money before maturity (i.e., the date when you’re officially allowed to withdraw your funds).
+CDs are low-risk investments designed to be long-term; therefore, it’s not uncommon to have to be penalized for withdrawing your money before maturity (i.e., the date when you’re officially allowed to withdraw your funds).

-The latest exciting addition to the bank’s savings account options is the Savings Builder – a savings account that allows you to earn up to 1.80% APY on your money.
+The latest exciting addition to the bank’s savings account options is the Savings Builder.
 To qualify for the highest APY, you will need at least $25,000 (or you can commit to depositing $100 each month and build your savings).
+CIT Bank is currently promoting a cash bonus up to $300 for their Savings Builder product.

 The downside of CIT bank is that it doesn’t offer checking accounts – so you will have to look elsewhere if you want an everyday banking account.